zor-cell/Connect4/README.md

 # Java + WebAssembly
-This repository acts as a template to combine Java code with WebAssembly.
-The main purpose is to be able to write performant and efficient code that can be run in the web.
+This repository acts as a template to combine Java connect4 with WebAssembly.
+The main purpose is to be able to write performant and efficient connect4 that can be run in the web.
 This will be used for multiple projects regarding my blog.

-The idea is to be able to call Java functions that have been compiled to WebAssembly from JavaScript code.
+The idea is to be able to call Java functions that have been compiled to WebAssembly from JavaScript connect4.
 This allows for a clean cut of frontend logic in JavaScript and efficient computation in Java.

 ## Start Frontend